 Bob-A-Round Boats and Walt Disney World History

-Horizons, World of Motion, Toontown Fair, the Flying Saucers; more than a litany of closed and shuttered attractions and lands, these names are part of the ephemeral history of Disney theme parks.
-Unless you have studied library science or archival preservation, you might not be familiar with the term ephemera.
-In most cases, ephemera refers to transitory material (like maps and brochures) that is not designed to be kept.
-In terms of theme parks, we can think of ephemera as the long gone attractions that we pine for wistfully.
+Horizons, World of Motion, Toontown Fair, and the Flying Saucers.
+These names are more than a list of closed attractions and shuttered lands.
+They are part of the ephemeral history of Disney theme parks.
+Unless you have studied library science or archival preservation, you may not be familiar with the term ephemera.

 The Beginning of the Bob-A-Round Boats Mystery